Review: HTC's RE camera

+The design of the RE camera is definitely a strong point.
+It's super comfortable in-hand and can be carried inconspicuously, making it simple to point and shoot.
+Because it is so light and slim, you'll barely notice it if thrown in your bag, or even carried in your pocket.
 We are also big fans of the time-lapse feature, a process that if done on a more professional scale involves setting up tripod with cumbersome camera equipment.
 The RE offers a highly accessible alternative for amateurs, with the capture able to be easily configured through the app.
 You can choose how many seconds apart to space each photo, how many hours you want to capture in total and also calculate exactly how long the resulting movie will be.

 The base of the RE is flat, so you can simply place it on any flat surface, adjust the settings, forget all about it in the meantime and have a fun little video at the end.
 As with video and photo, the quality is sharp enough on the screen of a smartphone, but isn't great when displayed on a larger screen.
 See the sample below.